mickhansen/graphql-sequelize/README.md

 GraphQL queries with Sequelize.

 This is mostly a toy trying to implement the ideas of GraphQL with Sequelize.
-No attempts will be made to support writes, and no promises that this will follow the eventual spec when it's released (although we'll obviously try to catch up with the spec when the time comes, if this library doesn't get superseeded with something else).
+No attempts will be made to support writes, hopefully we can provide a full implementation when relay/graphql is released.

 Does not support `viewer()`, only node lookups with specific ids.
 Does not support ordering.